 When I asked her where she stood on the existence of Sasquatches, her deadpan response left me with something to chew on.

 “Oh, they’re here alright.
 In fact we think there is a female on Long Island who is being visited by a male living on shore.”

 Being the responsible journalist, I had to ask how she came to that conclusion.

-The woman cracked the slightest grin.
+The woman cracked a playful, ironic grin.
 “Let’s just say we’ve heard them.”

 This article was originally commissioned by CAA Magazine.
 John Zada is the author of the upcoming book, In the Valleys of the Noble Beyond: In Search of the Sasquatch, which is being released in summer 2019 by Grove Atlantic in the U.S. and Greystone Books in Canada.

 * * *

 Harrison Hot Springs is around 90 minutes by car from Vancouver, British Columbia.
 Take scenic Highway 7, also known as the Lougheed Highway, east all the way to the town of Agassiz.
 From there drive north on Route 9 until you reach Harrison.